-Last time, we focused on verses 1–5.
+Last time, we focused on John 9:1–5.
 Jesus sees a man who had been blind from birth.
 His disciples ask about the cause of the blindness.
 Jesus turns the question around and says, in effect, human causes are not decisive in explaining things.
 Divine purposes are decisive.
 Verse 3: “It was not that this man sinned, or his parents [human causes], but that the works of God might be displayed in him [God’s purpose].”

 The reason causes are not the ultimate explanation for things is that God is not ultimately a responder but ultimately a planner.
 In other words, when God ordains that something happen, God is not, at the bottom, responding to human causes.
 He is, at bottom, planning a purpose.